Pyhass/Hive-Custom-Component/README.md

 This component can be setup via 2 methods the first is via integrations page.
 This will prompt you to enter your hive username and password.
-Once complete theintegration will be setup and devices will be discovered and automatically added to Home Assistant.
+Once complete the integration will be setup and devices will be discovered and automatically added to Home Assistant.
 The second option is to add the below into your